-While the food and presents may be welcome, excess packing that adds to the ever-mounting pile of needless waste is certainly not.
+While delicious food and presents are welcome at Christmas time, excess packing that adds to the ever-mounting pile of needless waste is certainly not.

 As well as being expensive, wrapping paper is unnecessary – no one really cares about it bar the initial polite comment by the receiver that it is well wrapped!